michyking/global_store_sales_report/README.md

 - **Eric Murdock** demanded 100 quantities of different products but most of the product he demanded are from the Storage and Art categories.

+## Conclusion & Recommendations

+- The average dicount rate given to Zimbabwe, Uganda and Nigeria should be reduced to aid more profitability in Africa.
+- Global Super Store should reduce production on the least profitable sub-categories like Tables, Supplies, Envelopes, Fastners and Labels in South Asia.